-Why is whole grain better is a complex subject as it affects many systems in the body from spiking blood glucose to beneficial metabolites like serotonin from the microbiome in the colon.
+Why is whole grain better describes a complex subject as it affects many systems in the body; from spiking blood-glucose to the beneficial metabolites like serotonin synthesised by the microbiome in the colon.

-In theory, 'whole grain' should mean the flour contains the bran, germ and endosperm in the exact same proportions as found in the original kernel.
-In practice, it hardly exists because the oils are rapidly oxidised once the shell is cracked.
+In theory "whole grain" should mean the flour contains the bran, germ and endosperm in the exact same proportions as found in the original kernel.
+In practice, it hardly exists because the oils are rapidly oxidised once the shell is cracked; and the public is not fond of coarse bread.
 So what is to be done?

 Whole grains are better because they help decrease weight and body mass index.
 There are numerous reasons for this.

-Firstly, whole grains promote satiety, meaning we are less likely to feel the need to snack, usually on refined carbs.
-Stomach contents are released more slowly, slowing the unlocking of glucose from the starch for absorption in the small intestine, and thus into the blood stream.
+Firstly whole grains promote satiety, meaning we are less likely to feel the need to snack, usually on refined-carbs.
+Stomach contents are released more gradually, slowing the unlocking of glucose from the starch for absorption in the small intestine, and thus into the blood stream.

-Secondly, more calories are excreted in the faeces of those on a high fibre diet.
-And thirdly we then benefit from a higher resting metabolic rate; we consume more calories when not active than those enjoying the refined grains used for making bread, cookies and most breakfast cereals.
+Secondly more calories are excreted in the faeces of those on a high-fibre diet.
+And thirdly we then benefit from an increased resting metabolic rate; we consume more calories when not active than those enjoying the refined grains used for making commercial bread, cookies and most breakfast cereals.

-Put bluntly, those who eat whole grains are less fat; or, those who enjoy refined carbohydrates are far more likely to be obese.
+Put bluntly those who eat whole grains are less fat; or, those who enjoy mainly refined carbohydrates are far more likely to be obese.

-Restriction of calories has proved largely unsuccessful in promoting weight loss; simply changing to whole grains and oddly adding healthy fats to your food has proved far more effective.
+Restriction of calories has proved largely unsuccessful in promoting weight-loss; simply changing to whole grains and oddly adding the good fats to your food has proved far more effective.
 It is all about constantly feeling hungry when dieting.

 Type 2 diabetes mellitus (T2DM) is the most common metabolic disease worldwide.
 Currently there are over 400 million cases, and the prevalence is predicted to increase by 50 percent by 2040.

-Lifestyle interventions including a change to whole grains, and daily exercise, particularly immediately after a starchy meal, presents the best initial strategy to prevent and treat T2DM.
+Lifestyle interventions including a change to whole grains, and daily exercise, particularly immediately after a starchy meal, present the best initial strategy to prevent and treat T2DM.

 Strictly excluding all refined carbohydrate as is used in the various ketogenic diets is the next step; and for those who are unstable diabetics, restricting all starches to less than 50g per day, and perhaps even less.

 The raised blood glucose of diabetes results in profound inflammation of the capillaries and larger vessels, and consequent cardiovascular disease.
-Then there is consequent raised blood pressure and insulin resistance.
+Then that is followed by hypertension and insulin-resistance.
 Together these are known as metabolic syndrome.

 It is no coincidence that cardiovascular disease is the number one cause of death.
 Simply replacing a refined starch with a whole grain is the simplest effective strategy to change all of this.

-Actually there is nothing simple about it; it means foregoing all supermarket bread, or baking your own.
+Actually there is nothing simple about it; it means foregoing all commercial bread, or baking your own.

-Lithium, along with sodium and potassium, belongs to a group of metals known as the alkali metals; they are profoundly important in the body.
+Lithium along with sodium and potassium belong to a group of elements known as the alkali-metals; they are profoundly important in the body.

 Low and behold, whole grains are second only to nuts when it comes to foods rich in lithium.
 Potatoes, tomatoes and cabbage are listed as other good sources.